 CDPs are distinct from CRM and DMP solutions and offer more detailed profile creation and more effective targeting.
 But how do you use a CDP in the best way for your business?
 We’ve rounded up some use cases for a variety of industries so you can see how a CDP can improve the ROI of your marketing.

 The Office of National Statistics found that spending on hospitality has, predictably, increased in 2021 compared to 2020.
 However, in the first half of this year, it remained at less than 70% of pre-pandemic levels.
 Competition for this reduced revenue is fiercer than it’s ever been.
 Using your CDP effectively is one way to ensure you’re ahead of the game.

-Cancellations are part and parcel of the hospitality industry, but being able to hold a vast amount of data on prospective customers means that when you do have a cancellation, you can turn to your CDP to find out who to approach to fill those vacancies; whether that’s enquiries you’ve had to turn away or loyal customers you could offer a discount to.
+Cancellations are part and parcel of the hospitality industry, but being able to hold a vast amount of data on prospective customers means that when you do have a cancellation, you can turn to your CDP to find out who to approach to fill those vacancies; whether that’s enquiries you’ve had to turn away, or loyal customers you could offer a discount to.

-If you’re struggling with low turnover per guest, knowing exactly who they are is a step in the right direction to increasing their spending.
+If you’re struggling with low turnover per guest, knowing exactly who they are is a step in the right direction to increasing their spend.
 Showing them extras that are relevant to their situation will mean they are more likely to convert than from a more scattergun approach.